Dionne-Stratton/timer-app-react-native/Spec.md

 ### UI

-- Large button: **“Quick start: {SessionName}”**
+- One or more buttons: **"Quick start: {SessionName}"** (one button per scheduled session)
 - Subtext:

-  - “Today’s scheduled session”
+  - "Today's scheduled session" (or "Today's scheduled sessions" if multiple)
-  - or “Last used session”
+  - or "Last used session" (when no scheduled sessions)

 Tap → Immediately: